Dr Alexander Thom

 Student education

-My teaching focuses in two areas: a) Renaissance literature, especially Shakespeare, but also writers like Petrarch, Erasmus, Thomas More, Thomas Wyatt, Philip Sidney, and Edmund Spenser; and b) law and literature, especially with regards to transgression and the interpretation of signs, ranging from Sophocles (AntigoneOedipus Tyrannos) and Franz Kafka through to Agatha Christie and Umberto Eco (The Name of the Rose).
+My teaching focuses in two areas: a) Renaissance literature, especially Shakespeare, but also writers like Petrarch, Erasmus, Thomas More, Thomas Wyatt, Philip Sidney, and Edmund Spenser; and b) law and literature, especially with regards to transgression, injustice, and interpretation, ranging from Sophocles (AntigoneOedipus the King) and Shakespeare (Measure for MeasureThe Merchant of Venice) through to Agatha Christie, Sir Steve McQueen (Small Axe), and Umberto Eco (The Name of the Rose).
 At more advanced levels, I enjoy sharing my perspective on political theology and the influence of religious ideas on secular cultures of power, especially via Giorgio Agamben, but also Schmitt, Benjamin, Foucault, and Derrida.
-I would be delighted to support prospective doctoral students in any of these areas.
+Coming from a performance background, I am keen to teach and support more practice-based work on Shakespeare.
+I would also welcome conversations with prospective doctoral students in any of these areas.

 <h4>Postgraduate research opportunities</h4> <p>We welcome enquiries from motivated and qualified applicants from all around the world who are interested in PhD study.
 Our <a href="https://phd.leeds.ac.uk">research opportunities</a> allow you to search for projects and scholarships.</p>